GSA/search-gov-website/README.md

 [Link Text]({{ site.baseurl }}/folder1/folder2/index.html)
 ```

-{{ site.baseurl }} adds the correct folder path for the Federalist Preview URL to work.
+{{ site.baseurl }} adds the correct folder path for the Cloud.gov Pages preview URL to work.

 **Important Note** - if you are adding image or PDF references to any page within `admin-center`, use `{{ site.url }}` instead of `{{ site.baseurl }}`.
 This will add in "https://search.gov" to the URL, which means the resource will not appear until it exists in production.
 However, it will allow us to show that image within the preview modals in the Admin Center.